MrBearTW/somewhere/AWS/CloudGuru.md

             - CORS is enforced by the client
     - 36. Build a Simple Serverless Website with Route 53, API Gateway, Lambda and S3

+    - 37. Version Control With Lambda
+        - Versioning
+            - When